weaviate/recipes/integrations/dspy/readme.md

 Hey everyone, welcome to the DSPy integration cookbook with Weaviate!

-Get started by importing data with `Weaviate-Import.ipynb`,

-and then you are all setup to dive into `1.Getting-Started-with-RAG-in-DSPy`!
+This cookbook contains two parts:
+1. Below is a list of `Quick Recipes`, a reference for useful DSPy functionality.
+2. We also have notebooks numbered 1-K with full end-to-end DSPy tutorials.
+All the tutorials use the same data loaded into Weaviate.
+To get started from scratch, everything you need to start Weaviate is in the `docker-compose.yml` file (replace with your API key), the Weaviate blogs are chunked and loaded into this Weaviate instance in the `Weaviate-Import.ipynb` notebook.
+Once you complete these two steps, you are all set to dive into the end-to-end tutorials!

-## Quick Nuggets
+## Quick Recipes

+Here are some quick recipes for DSPy.

 ### RAG Program Example